Historical Toilets

 Roman (Pompeii)

-Pompeii was a prosperous Roman city until it was buried in volcanic ash in the eruption of Vesuvius in August of the year 79 AD.
+Pompeii was a prosperous Roman city until it was buried in volcanic ash in the eruption of Vesuvius in August of the year 79 CE.

 One popular sight in the excavated city is the Lupenaro or home of the "she-wolves", the famous Pompeii brothel.